Dotunj/pvent/README.md

 ### Getting Started

-To get started with using Pvent, you need to provide your message brokers credentials in a config file or via the CLI directly.
-Refer [here](https://github.com/Dotunj/pvent#cli-usage-manual) for the CLI usage manual and the flags tied to the respective brokers.
+To get started with using Pvent, you need to provide your message brokers credentials in a config file.

 An example `pvent.json` config file looks like: